Saint Barthélemy: Sports

 Rugby is a popular sport on the island.
 One of the major teams on the island is "Les Barracudas", named after the ferocious fish of the Caribbean.
 They often play teams from Anguilla and other surrounding islands.

-Gustavia is also known as a haven for yachting, with many events being held there each year.
+Gustavia is known as a haven for yachting, with many events being held there each year.
 These include the St Barths Bucket Regatta, the Saint Barth's Cup and Les Voiles de St. Barth in April, and the International Regatta in May.
-Deep sea fishing is also undertaken from the waterfront of Lorient, Flamands, and Corossol to fish for tuna, marlin, bonito, barracuda and wahoo.
+Deep sea fishing is undertaken from the waterfront of Lorient, Flamands, and Corossol to fish for tuna, marlin, bonito, barracuda and wahoo.
 St Barth Open Fishing tournament is held in July.

 The Transat AG2R Race, held every alternate year, is an event that originates in Concarneau in Brittany, France, reaching St. Barthélemy.
 It is a boat race with boats of 10 m length with a single hull and with essential safety equipment.
 Each boat is navigated by two sailors.

-Kitesurfing and other water sports have also become popular on the island in recent years, especially at Grand Cul-de-Sac beach (Baie de Grand Cul de Sac) for windy sports as kitesurfing and Saint Jean Beach (Baie de Saint Jean), Lorient, Toiny and Anse des Cayes for surfing.
-Tennis is also popular on the island and it has several tennis clubs, Tennis Clube de Flamboyant in Grand Cul-de-Sac, AJOE Tennis Club in Orient, and ASCO in Colombier.
+Kitesurfing and other water sports have become popular on the island in recent years, especially at Grand Cul-de-Sac beach (Baie de Grand Cul de Sac) for windy sports as kitesurfing and Saint Jean Beach (Baie de Saint Jean), Lorient, Toiny and Anse des Cayes for surfing.
+Tennis is popular on the island and it has several tennis clubs, Tennis Clube de Flamboyant in Grand Cul-de-Sac, AJOE Tennis Club in Orient, and ASCO in Colombier.

 The Swedish Marathon Race, also called the Gustavialoppet, is held in December.
 Races of 2 km and 12 km are conducted when children, women, and men participate in the races.

 Saint Barthelemy has a national football team, though it is not currently a member of CONCACAF or the Caribbean Football Union.